HomeArticle

 The other dimension is the "Demand Potential", which includes different aspects such as lifestyle, consumption level, expectations, and shopping habits.

-George Kovoor believes that when looking at the demand potential, one should not only look at a city but also consider the radiation effect around the city.
+George Kovoor believes that when looking at the demand potential, we should not only look at a city but also consider the radiation effect around the city.
 "Just like when a stone is thrown into the center of a lake, ripples will appear.
 These 'ripples' represent work, the market, schools, etc. This is the ripple model of demand radiation," George Kovoor said.

-George Kovoor also presented five variables that can reflect the demand pattern of a region, namely: per capita disposable income, night - time light brightness per square kilometer, the density of new retail formats (such as Luckin Coffee), the urbanization ratio, and the Internet penetration rate.
+George Kovoor also presented five variables that can reflect the demand pattern of a region, namely: per capita disposable income, nighttime light brightness per square kilometer, the density of new retail formats (such as Luckin Coffee), the urbanization ratio, and the Internet penetration rate.

 Chen Hao, the Retail General Manager of Peet's Coffee, shared Peet's Coffee's way to break through in the highly competitive coffee market.